 - Minimum password length is 6 characters, by default.
 You can configure the minimum password length in your environment using the Minimum number of characters in password (1-512) option.
-For more information about configuring the minimum number of characters, see "Password Length" on page 38. - Maximum password length is 512 characters.
+For more information about configuring the minimum number of characters, see "Password Length" on page 36. - Maximum password length is 512 characters. - The password must contain at least one character from three of the five types of character, uppercase, lowercase, numeric, non-alphanumeric characters, and other characters: - Uppercase characters all uppercase European-language characters, with diacritical marks, as well as Greek and Cyrillic characters. - Lowercase characters all lowercase European-language characters, with diacritical marks, as well as Greek and Cyrillic characters. - Numeric characters 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9.

-- The password must contain at least one character from three of the five types of character, uppercase, lowercase, numeric, non-alphanumeric characters, and other characters: - Uppercase characters all uppercase European-language characters, with diacritical marks, as well as Greek and Cyrillic characters. - Lowercase characters all lowercase European-language characters, with diacritical marks, as well as Greek and Cyrillic characters. - Numeric characters 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9. - Non-alphanumeric characters any of the following special characters: () '~!@#\$%^ & + = | \ {} []:; "'<>, .?/. - Other characters any Unicode character that is categorized as an alphabetic character but is not uppercase or lowercase.
-This includes Unicode characters from Asian languages. - The password cannot contain the full value of the CN user attribute for the eDirectory account.
-NMAS does not perform this check if the length of the attribute is less than three characters. - The password cannot contain any word from the list of excluded passwords.
+- Non-alphanumeric characters any of the following special characters: () '~! @ # \$ % ^ & + = | \ { } [] : ; " ' <> , . ? / . - Other characters any Unicode character that is categorized as an alphabetic character but is not uppercase or lowercase.
+This includes Unicode characters from Asian languages. - The password cannot contain any word from the list of excluded passwords.
 NMAS does not perform this check if the length of the excluded password is less than three characters.
-For more information about excluding passwords, see "Password Exclusions" on page 37. - The password cannot contain the full value or any part of the value of the Full Name attribute for the account, if the attribute contains at least three characters and is a single word.
-A part of the attribute value is defined as three or more consecutive characters delimited on both ends by the following characters: commas; periods; dashes; hyphens; underscores; spaces; pound signs; or tabs. - The maximum number of complexity policy violations allowed in a password is 2 by default.
-You can configure the number of complexity violations allowed using the Maximum number of complexity policy violations in password (0-5) option.
-For more information about configuring the maximum violations allowed, see "Password Complexity Violations" on page 39. - Use Novell syntax
+For more information about excluding passwords, see "Password Exclusions" on page 34. - The password cannot contain the full value of the CN attribute or full or any part of the value of the Full Name attribute for the account, if the attribute contains at least three characters and is a single word.
+A part of the attribute value is defined as three or more consecutive characters delimited on both ends by the following characters: commas; periods; dashes; hyphens; underscores; spaces; pound signs; or tabs.